xyphllipyx/ChameleonMini/README.md

    - Note:
       - Both the Chameleon MINI and TINY support direct connection to the mobile phone USB port.
          - For the MINI, an additional OTG adapter needs to be purchased.
 TINY uses its own dual-headed TYPE-C data cable to connect directly to TYPE-C mobile phones.
       - Chameleon MINI has built-in Bluetooth BLE4.0.
 Press any button first to wake up Bluetooth.
-Turn on Bluetooth on your Android phone and the app will automatically connect.
+Turn `ON` Bluetooth on your phone and the APP will automatically connect.

-#### 2. Use Android APP to enable detection mode
+#### 2. Use APP to enable detection mode

    1. After connecting, click on a single card slot and select `DETECTION_1K` or `4K` in the `card slot mode`.
 This card slot will now have the detection mode turned on.
    2. Write the original card number in the `UID Card Number` column.
 Click `Write`.
 If you don't know the UID number, you can fill in it at will.